mcordell/grape_token_auth/README.md

 ### Enforcing authentication on an endpoint

-In any Grape endpoint you can call `authenticate_{SCOPE}!` to enforce authentication on that endpoint.
-For example, the following:
+In any _grape_ endpoint you can call `authenticate_{SCOPE}!` to enforce authentication on that endpoint.
+For instance, the following:

 ```ruby
 get '/' do